ckeditor/ckeditor4-docs/docs/guide/dev/integration/react/v2/README.md

 	This feature is provided through the <a href="https://www.npmjs.com/package/ckeditor4-react"><code>ckeditor4-react</code> npm package</a>.
 </info-box>

 CKEditor 4 offers a React integration through library described below.
 By providing a deep integration of CKEditor 4 and React we let you use the native features of the WYSIWYG editor inside your React app.
-This package is compatible with React versions 16.8.6 and higher.
+This package is compatible with React version 16.8.6 or higher.

 ## Basic Usage